AmiQuijano/Research_Track1/README.md

 ## Main encountered difficulties
 The main challenges faced for complying the requirements where:
-* **Tuning the motions, velocity and time**
+* **Tuning the velocity and time**
-During the testing of the code, it was found that even small changes in either the velocity and time of the drive and turn functions could make a significant difference on the final position of the tokens.
-Additionally, after certain tasks such as `R.grab` or `R.release`, some movements where necessary for a smooth and efficient search and place of the tokens.
-Tuning of motion, velocity and time where needed in order to:
+During the testing of the code, it was found that even small changes in velocity or time of both the drive and turn functions could make a significant difference on the final position of the tokens and the desired outcome.
+Tuning of velocity and time where needed in order to:
-     - Locate the robot in the center of the arena as desired as the collection zone.
+     - Locate the robot in the center of the arena.
      - Avoid pushing the token to be grabbed.
      - Avoid colliding with the tokens near the goal point.
      - Avoid skipping the identification of a near token.
-If the turn was too high, it was observed that the robot would skip the token almost in front of it.
+If the turn was too high, it was observed that the robot would skip the token almost in front of it from one loop tp the next one.
-     - Coordinating rotation directions to not end in a loop of 'rotating right' - 'rotating left'
+     - Coordinating rotation directions to not end in a loop of 'rotating right' <-> 'rotating left'.

+* **Tuning motions**
+After certain tasks such as `R.grab` or `R.release`, some movements such as moving backwards or turning slightly where necessary to:
+    - Avoid colliding with placed tokens when rotating in the collecting zone.
+    - Placing the first token in teh desired position.

 * **Tuning distance thresholds**
-This was needed in order to
+This was needed in order to:
     - Avoid colliding with nearby tokens at the collection zone.
-    - Place the tokens at a proper distance from the goal without pushing the goal token.
+    - Release the tokens at a proper distance from the goal without pushing the goal token (this happened if distance threshold for releasing the token was too small).

 * **Minimizing the number of functions to make main lighter** It was challenging to come up with a way that would compact the 3 Cases.
 At the end, the motion of all 3 Cases was possible by using if-else loops and variables to regonize the case.

+## Other tested solutions
+Before arriving to the solution presented in this work, these other two approaches were tried and tested:
+1. Collecting all tokens around the first detected token in its initial position.

+The problem encountered in this solution is that the tokens were collected near an edge of the arena, limiting the space where the other collected tokens could be placed.
+The first collected tokens were released in such a way that they created a "barrier" around the goal token, leaving a very narrow visual space for the robot to keep detecting the goal token.
+As a result, in some ocasions, when taking the last token to the GOAL the robot would miss the goal position and would continously turn while searching the goal.
+To solve this issue, a very small turn velocity was needed in order for the robot not to skip the detection of the goal from one loop to another.
+This made the collection a very slow process.

+2. Collecting the tokens from an initial position by moving towards the token and the moving back with a backtracing of motions.

+This approach was simple due to the fact that the algorithm just needed to record the motions performed from the goal position to the token and then perform those same motions in a negative speed to return to the goal position.
+The hard part of this solution was that a lot tuning was required in order to release the tokens in an ordered way without collisions and blockings.

 ## Possible improvements
 The solution developed runs around the following assumptions: